MingliangLiang3/GLIP/README.md

 |--------|---------------|-----------|-----------|--------------|

 We pre-trained the model for 6 epochs on the Laion400M dataset by 91.8% image patch mask ratios with ViT-B/16 as the image encoder.
-Then we fine-tuned the FLIP and GLIP by a 0.4 epoch.
+Then we fine-tuned the RECLIP, FLIP and GLIP by a 0.4 epoch.
 For the Laion400M dataset, we successfully download 297M data.

 | Method | Masking Ratio | Inference | Unmasking | After Tuning |